catatp.fm Unofficial Accidental Tech Podcast transcripts (generated by computer, so expect errors).

 While this was not the only side project I worked on between then and now, needless to say it took a bit of time to evaluate various solutions and figure out how to implement it.
 This was a nice but unexpectedly large in scope side project to work on in-between the rest of life.
 And it is now March 2021, and it is finally launched.

-Project Fun Facts
+Project Fun Facts (OUTDATED)

 Some fun facts about the setup of this project include: